 The Borough Council and County Council have funds for environmental enhancement projects, which may be initiated by the Parish Council of King's Somborne, voluntary groups or individuals.
 Such work is not limited to only the conservation area, but projects within the village centre are certainly encouraged.
-Suitable works include tree and shrub planting, the removal of eyesores, the provision of appropriate surfacing and street furniture and clearance of waterways and footpaths.
+Suitable works include tree and shrub planting, the removal of eyesores, the provision of appropriat King's Strabage and is scouge il furniture and clearance of waterways and footpaths.